ArulSemmalai/tracking-number-api/README.md

 **🧠 How it Works**

-The TrackingNumberService generates a tracking number using slug, UUID, and counter.
+The TrackingNumberService generates a tracking number using slug, Timestamp, and customer Id.

 A Redis Lua script is executed to check if the number is unique and atomically store it.